getodk/docs/odk1-src/collect-offline-maps.rst

 Selecting offline tilesets
 ---------------------------
-Once an MBTiles file has been transferred to the :file:`/sdcard/odk/layers` folder, it will be available for selection as a reference layer.
+Once an MBTiles file has been transferred to the :file:`layers` subdirectory of :ref:`your Collect directory <collect-directory>`, it will be available for selection as a reference layer.
 A reference layer provides useful reference information for a data collector.
 A reference layer with no transparency acts like a basemap.

 There are two ways to set the reference layer: